Music leak: Sources

-Unreleased music is often acquired by hackers who gain unauthorized access to the e-mail or cloud storage accounts of artists, producers or record labels.
+Leaking music can occur in different ways.
+The most popular and modern method of such is when the material in question is acquired by hackers who gain unauthorized access to the e-mail or cloud storage accounts of artists, producers or record labels.
 Some leaks originate from advance copies sent to journalists, and are leaked by the journalists themselves or friends, family members etc. with whom they shared the music.
+Another now semi-outdated method is when physical copies are pre ordered (especially CD copies), some fans would obtain the album through mail-order far earlier than as expected, which would result in the fan ripping the contents and sharing it several days or a week before its intended release.
 Journalists rarely leak music directly to the public, at least not intentionally, as doing so jeopardizes their careers and may even violate legal agreements (i.e.. similar to non-disclosure agreements).
 Some leaks follow a combination of both aforementioned routes: unauthorized access to journalists' storage.
 For example, the 2006 Joanna Newsom album Ys was leaked when a hacker gained access to an FTP server maintained by the music publication Pitchfork.
 In 2015, a server controlled by the music website Spin was hacked, resulting in the leaking of albums by Beach House, Mac DeMarco, and Destroyer.
 It has been alleged that some record labels intentionally stage leaks to create publicity.